 Protecting your privacy is very important to us.
 We do not collect any personally identifiable information (PII) about you during your visit to the NIDDK website unless you choose to provide it to us.
 We do, however, collect some data about your visit to our website to help us better understand how the public uses the site and how to make it more helpful.
 We collect information from visitors who read, browse, and/or download information from our website.
 NIDDK never collects information for commercial marketing or any purpose unrelated to the NIDDK mission and goals.

-When visitors send email messages containing personal information to the general NIDDK.NIH.gov email box, NIDDK staff responds to the letters and files them.
+When visitors send email messages or send information via the Contact Us page containing personal information, NIDDK staff responds to the messages and files them.
 Only designated staff members requiring access to the emails to respond may view or answer them.

 Types of Information Collected

-Operating system and information about the browser used when visiting the site
+- operating system and information about the browser you used when visiting the site

-- Address of the website that connected you to an NIH Website (such as google.com or bing.com)
+- address of the website that connected you to an NIDDK website (such as google.com or bing.com)

 How NIDDK Collects Information

-NIDDK.NIH.gov uses Webtrends and Google Analytics measurement software to collect the information in the bulleted list in the Types of Information Collected section above.
-Webtrends and Google Analytics collect information automatically and continuously.
-No personally identifiable information is collected.
-The NIDDK staff conducts analyses and reports on the aggregated data from Webtrends and Google Analytics.
-The reports are only available to NIDDK.NIH.gov managers, members of the NIDDK.NIH.gov Communications and Web Teams, and other designated staff who require this information to perform their duties.
+NIDDK.NIH.gov uses Google Analytics, and Sitecore measurement software to collect the information in the bulleted list in the Types of Information Collected section above.
+Google Analytics and Sitecore collect information automatically and continuously.
+No PII is collected.
+The NIDDK staff conducts analyses and reports on the aggregated data from Google Analytics and Sitecore.
+The reports are only available to NIDDK.NIH.gov managers, members of the NIDDK.NIH.gov communications and web teams, and other designated staff who require this information to perform their duties.

-NIDDK retains the data from Webtrends and ACSI survey results as long as needed to support the mission of the NIDDK.NIH.gov website.
+NIDDK retains the data from Google Analytics, SiteCore, and ACSI survey results as long as needed to support the mission of the NIDDK.NIH.gov website.

 The Office of Management and Budget Memo M-10-22, Guidance for Online Use of Web Measurement and Customization Technologies allows Federal agencies to use session and persistent cookies.